Bahama Breeze

 Bahama Breeze is an American restaurant chain owned by Darden Restaurants.
 They specialize in Caribbean-inspired seafood, chicken, steaks, and tropical drinks.

 History

-Founded in 1996 by Darden Restaurants, Inc., their first location was in Orlando, Florida on International Drive.
+Founded in 1996 by Darden Restaurants, their first location was in Orlando, Florida on International Drive.
+As of April 2014, there were 43 Bahama Breeze locations in the United States.
+Most locations are in suburban retail districts and tourist areas, and about half of the locations are in Florida.

-As of April 2014, there are 37 Bahama Breeze locations in the United States.
-Most locations are in suburban retail districts and tourist areas.
+In May 2025, 15 restaurants were closed that included all locations in New York, Nevada, Massachusetts, and Tennessee, with some of the Florida locations and all but one of the New Jersey locations closing.
+The restaurant chain has 29 locations left.
+The closures have been attributed to a decrease in sales of 7.7% in 2024.
+In June 2025, Darden planned to close, sell, or rebrand the remaining 29 Bahama Breeze locations, citing a lack of "strategic priority" for the chain.